binaryage/chromex/readme.md

 ##### Message loop

-It is worth noting that core.async channel [returns nil when closed](https://clojure.github.io/core.async/#clojure.core.async/<!).
+It is worth noting that core.async channel [returns `nil` when closed](https://clojure.github.io/core.async/#clojure.core.async/<!).
-That is why we leave the message loop if received message was nil.
-If you wanted to terminate the message channel from popup side, you could call core.async's `close!` on the message-channel (it implements [`core-async/Channel`(https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/chrome_port.cljs) and will properly disconnect `runtime.Port`).
+That is why we leave the message loop after receiving a `nil` message.
+If you wanted to terminate the message channel from popup side, you could call core.async's `close!` on the message-channel (it implements [`core-async/Channel`](https://github.com/binaryage/chromex/blob/master/src/lib/chromex_lib/chrome_port.cljs) and will properly disconnect `runtime.Port`).

-As a consequence you cannot send a nil message through our channel.
+As a consequence you cannot send a `nil` message through our channel.

 #### Background page